Azure/terraform-azurerm-avm-ptn-function-app-storage-private-endpoints/README.md

   - `name` - (Optional) The name of the Storage Account.
   - `resource_group_name` - (Optional) The name of the resource group to deploy the Storage Account in.
   - `account_replication_type` - (Optional) The replication type of the Storage Account.
 Defaults to `LRS`.
+  - `endpoints` - (Optional) A map of objects that represent the endpoints for the Storage Account.
   ```terraform

 ```